 Spend responsibly – Support racial equality through your shopping and donations.
 Shop at local markets owned by people of color.
 Donate to charities and ministries led by and supporting those of diverse racial and ethnic backgrounds.

 Consider your entertainment choices also.
-Be aware of the movies, music, and television shows you consume that promote equality, and those that present a bias.
-Listen to more voices and remain aware of how they are shaping you.
+Select movies, music, and television shows that promote equality.
+Listen to more voices and be aware of how they shape you.

 Sponsor – People of color sometimes struggle to access public services, opportunities, and more.
 Use your money, gifts, and sphere of influence to make a difference.
 Sponsor friends and coworkers who need assistance to attend a career seminar.
 Encourage and lead your congregation toward creating programs like a Freedom School.
 Invest in people and programs that work toward racial justice.

 Take a risk – Meaningful change requires risk.
-Sometimes we will put our reputations, money, and leadership opportunities on the line.
-Shaping our society and institutions to reflect more fully the kingdom of God will not always be appreciated.
-We must be willing to risk the loss.
+We may put our reputations, money, and leadership opportunities on the line because shaping our society and institutions to reflect more fully the kingdom of God will not always be appreciated.

-Changing beliefs, changing behavior, and changing society are long processes that may never be complete.
-We must continue, however, to work for change in all three areas as God calls us.
+Changing our beliefs, behavior, and the society are long processes that may never be complete.
+Yet we continue to work for change in all three areas as God calls us.

 "These steps aren't so much a progression as they are a cycle," Hansen concludes.
 "Advocacy without relationship is empty.
 Education without changed behavior is hollow.
 Sponsorship without humility and trust is misguided."

 What steps will you take to participate in God's transformational work of moving our society toward racial equality?

 This story was first published on Aug.
 15, 2017, and edited on April 18, 2018.

 *Joe Iovino works for UMC.org at United Methodist Communications.
 Contact him by email.